sciosci/SOSCD/_pages/about.md

 ## About Boulder, Colorado

 Nestled at the foothills of the Rocky Mountains, Boulder is a picturesque city known for its natural beauty and outdoor recreational opportunities.
 Just a short drive away, Denver, the state capital, boasts a vibrant cultural scene.
-The Denver International Airport offers connectivity to Beijing, London, and Tokyo, making Boulder and Denver an ideal choice for students seeking an enriching and accessible location.